-When the Exodus of the Hebrews out-of-Egypt happened circa 1450 b. c., they ventured eastward from the (now extinct) Pelusaic distributary of the Nile river delta down the Wadi Tumilat, then a slow moving navigable stream, to the Bitter Lakes region of the Sinai (named for Canaan’s son Sin) then northward, yet had they continued down the Wadi Tumilat, they would have come to a gulf of the Indian Ocean, the Red Sea (not the reed sea where the Hebrews saw its parting by the night-long gale from the east).
+When the Exodus of the Hebrews out-of-Egypt happened circa 1450 b. c., they ventured eastward from the (now extinct) Pelusaic distributary of the Nile river delta down the Wadi Tumilat, then a slow moving navigable stream, to the Bitter Lakes region of the Sinai (named for Canaan’s son Sin) then on eastward, yet had they continued down the Wadi Tumilat, they would have come to a gulf of the Indian Ocean, the Red Sea (not the reed sea where the Hebrews saw its parting by the night-long gale from the east).

 During the Ice Age, the Nile flowed much broader and deeper for all that water to have spilled out even eastward then southward to the the southern ocean, the Red Sea (red anciently meant southern and the Black Sea to the north), because much more rain fell all across the Middle East and North Africa until the time of the Exodus when the world ocean had cooled to about today’s temperatures for the dense cloud cover of the Ice Age to have ceased.

 Upon entrance into the Promised Land circa 1400 b. c., Joshua (Yehoshua) who led the Israelites found the land becoming barren by rainfall lack (particularly in the lowlands), yet by the time of kings David and Solomon, sophisticated cistern drip irrigation systems had been excavated and channeled such that Solomon became known as the richest man in the world, in no small part of course because he traded as widely as Tarshish (post ice age Atlantis) and Ophir of Malacca, his passage to Ophir though from the gulf of Aqaba not up the Nile then east down the Wadi Tumilat, by then dry as a bone.